 There are really no cons to this brand; if anything, we think their website could be more user-friendly.

 Numi’s product offerings include organic teas, herbal supplements, and teasans.
 You can choose from tea in small dippable tea bags or large loose-leaf tea packs.
 This brand presents you with loads of tea flavor choices with different blends and pure flavors.
+For example, alongside standard chamomile tea, you can also choose blends with numi and nectarine.
 Seriously, you'll be spoilt for choice.